macder/wfv-validation/README.md

 WFV uses [Valitron](https://github.com/vlucas/valitron) as the validation library.

+## Features:
+Just a library to handle form input validation with WordPress.

+...nothing more, nothing less

+* 32 built-in validation rules from [Valitron](https://github.com/vlucas/valitron#built-in-validation-rules)
+* Default and custom error messages
+* Posts to self url.
+No redirects, GET vars, sessions, or cookies
+* None intrusive and lightweight
+* Stays away from your admin dashboard
+* No rendered markup
+* Developer freedom

 ## TODO:
 - Expose an api for the front end to support singe configuration.